A Candid Assessment of the Online Law School Experience

 - Pre-Law Advice

-In halcyon days long passed — before “Tiger King,” before Los Angeles lost the greatest Laker ever, and even before hellfire leveled 30 million acres of Aussieland (almost forgot about that one, didn’t you?) — we at Blueprint made the decision to begin teaching LSAT courses in a live online format.
+In halcyon days long passed — before “Tiger King,” before Los Angeles lost the greatest Laker ever, and even before hellfire leveled 30 million acres of Aussieland (almost forgot about that one, didn’t you?) — we at Blueprint made the decision to begin teaching LSAT courses in a live course format.
 At the time, this was another LSAT prep option: a convenience for students with the most intractable schedules, or the greatest aversions to reading before the class, or who didn’t live near our in-person classes.
 But now, Zoom classes are a necessity.

 And so, when Harvard Law School moved my Spring Semester courses online last fall, I went in expecting to have a leg up in terms of adjusting to the new, virtual format.
-I was, after all, a veteran Live Online LSAT instructor.
+I was, after all, a veteran Live Course LSAT instructor.
 Instead, I had a slight culture shock.